Electrogravitational

 muons into an electron (positron) and an electron antineutrino (neutrino),

 depending on the sign of the muon charge.
-In particular, if the magnetic moment
+In particular, if magnetic moment of

-of the positive pion coincides in direction with its rotation, then when the
+the positive pion coincides in direction with its rotation, then when the pion

-pion decays, a muon neutrino, having the left-handed helicity, should be
+decays, a muon neutrino, having the left-handed helicity, should be emitted

-emitted mainly in the direction of the south pole of the magnetic field and
+mainly in the direction of the south pole of the magnetic field and against the

-against the pion spin, with the helicity corresponding in direction to the
+pion spin, with the helicity corresponding in direction to the rotation of the

 Similarly to electron neutrinos,